-Let’s go through a scenario to understand about sales 101.
+Let’s go through a scenario to understand sales 101.
 If your business has built a social media amplification tool (e.g., it helps clients virally spread their message through social sharing).

 The wrong pitch would be talking about how great your technology is and all the “bells and whistles” you have built into the product.